bump-sh/cli/README.md

 ## Code of Conduct

-Everyone interacting in the Bump-CLI project codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/bump-sh/.github/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bump-CLI project codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bump-sh/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Versioning

 This npm package starts at v2.0.0 for two main reasons:

-- Our [first version](https://github.com/bump-sh/bump-cli) of the Bump CLI was written in Ruby, starting at v2.0.0, which makes it clear we are working on our second version of the Bump CLI
+- Our [first version](https://github.com/bump-sh/bump-cli) of the Bump CLI was written in Ruby, starting at v2.0.0 makes it clear we are working on our second version of the Bump CLI

 - The `bump-cli` package used to be [owned by Rico](https://github.com/rstacruz) which already published v1.x packages.
-If you are looking for the old npm package please head to [`@rstacruz/bump-cli` package](https://www.npmjs.com/package/@rstacruz/bump-cli). _A big thanks to Rico for transferring the ownership of the `bump-cli` package name!_
+If you are looking for the old npm package please head to [`@rstacruz/bump-cli` package](https://www.npmjs.com/package/@rstacruz/bump-cli). _A big thanks to Rico for transfering the ownership of the `bump-cli` package name!_